VNOI-Admin/OJ/README.md

 ### Additional step in installation:

 - You needn't run `npm install *package_name*` commands mentioned in the page.
-They should be replaced with one `npm install` before you start installing.
+They should be replaced with one `npm install` before you begin setting up the project.

 - You **have to** define `DMOJ_PROBLEM_DATA_ROOT` in `local_settings.py`, which should be the path to the directory that contains your problems' tests.